-- Signs that are out of character with the ranch-style quality of the subdivision are inappropriate. - a.
+- 1. Signs that are out of character with the ranch-style quality of the subdivision are inappropriate. - a.
 Animated signs are prohibited. - b.
 Sandwich boards that stand on Association property are not permitted.

 - c.
 Any sign that visually overpowers the building or obscures significant architectural features is inappropriate.

 - d.
 Internally lit signs are not allowed.

 - e.
 Neon signs are not allowed.

 - f.
 Signs painted on roofs are not allowed.

-- g.
-Exterior Wall Art/Graphic is not permitted.